mtiutiu/Hardware_Playground/mysensors/gw/serial_gw_ATSAMD21E/README.md

 ## Mysensors RFM69W Serial Gateway(ATSAMD21E)

-**IMPORTANT NOTICE: this project proved not to work - the USB interface doesn't work!**
+**IMPORTANT NOTICE: this project proved not to work - Found the issue - VDDCORE was tied to the 3.3V supply rail by accident! - Fixed in REV 0.5**

 ##### 3D renderings of pcb